Aspendos (Turkey)

 and sealed with a mixture of lime and olive oil, which expands when it gets wet.
 The limestone was locally quarried on the east side

-but some can be seen in and near the Seljuk bridge over the river south of town.
+but some can be seen in and near the Seldjuk bridge over the river south of town.

 The difference in altitude between the header tank on the hill and the receiving tank in town at the end of the inverted siphon bridge